PRINT SUPPORT | Prepping your files for final print production

 Welcome!
 We're happy you arrived.

-Below, we have compiled a list of key print topics that will help guide you through creating high-quality files that are ready for print!
-Files that are not prepared correctly could cause delays in your order turnaround time.
+Below, we have compiled a list of crucial print topics that will help guide you through creating high-quality files that are ready for print!
+Files that need to be prepared correctly could cause delays in your order turnaround time.
 Please email us your concerns and the artwork you're submitting for print to avoid this.
-Our production team will review your files and flag any identified issues that will prevent us from printing.
+Our production team will look over your files and flag any identified issues that will prevent us from printing.

 Questions about your prepped artwork for print, please email your files to - firstname.lastname@example.org